Teenage Mutant Ninja Turtles III: Music

-The film has been released on DVD, and also two Blu-ray box sets with both of its predecessors.
+Teenage Mutant Ninja Turtles III: Original Motion Picture Soundtrack was released by SBK Records on March 9, 1993.
+It features the tracks "Tarzan Boy" by Baltimora and "Can't Stop Rockin'" by ZZ Top.

 Reception

 Box office

 Teenage Mutant Ninja Turtles III debuted at number 1 at the U.S. box office with a gross of $12.4 million from 2,087 screens.
-The film grossed $42.2 million in the United States and Canada, and $12.2 internationally, giving a worldwide gross of $54.4 million.
+The film grossed $42.2 million in the United States and Canada, and $12.2 million internationally, giving a worldwide gross of $54.4 million.

 Critical response

 The film holds a 19% approval rating and has an average rating of 4.10/10 on Rotten Tomatoes based on 32 reviews, with the consensus: "It's a case of one sequel too many for the heroes in a half shell, with a tired time-travel plot gimmick failing to save the franchise from rapidly diminishing returns".
-On Metacritic it has a score of 40 out of 100 based on reviews from 12 critics, indicating "mixed or average reviews".
+On Metacritic, it has a score of 40 out of 100 based on reviews from 12 critics, indicating "mixed or average reviews".

 Michael Wilmington of Los Angeles Times noted that distributors deliberately kept the film away from critics.
 Despite mild praise for the look of the film, Wilmington called the first film a fluke hit and called this third film "sequel hell".
 James Berardinelli gave it one out of four stars, citing that "any adults accompanying their kids will have to invent new and interesting ways to stay awake.
 Not only is this movie aimed at young children, the script could have been written by them".
 TV Guide gave it two out of four stars and said in their review: "If the time-travel gimmick has to be employed twice in a row then it's probably best to banish these characters to a retirement sewer", when commenting about a possible future film invoking time travel.

-While TMNT co-creator Peter Laird mentioned in the 2014's Turtle Power documentary that he disliked the film, Kevin Eastman noted the efforts taken to create it.
+TMNT co-creator Peter Laird mentioned in the 2014's Turtle Power documentary that he disliked the film, and Kevin Eastman noted the efforts taken to create it.

-Future
+Franchise

+Cancelled sequel

 There were early plans for a fourth installment.
 Playmates toy catalogues indicated a fourth film would be released in 1996 but it never materialized.
-A script entitled "TMNT IV: The Foot Walks Again" was written by Craig Shapiro and John Travis, while Peter Laird has released concept designs for a version which he says would have been titled "Teenage Mutant Ninja Turtles IV: The Next Mutation".
-Instead, the TV series Ninja Turtles: The Next Mutation was produced from 1997 to 1998, sharing little with the prior concept work besides the subtitle.
+A script titled TMNT IV: The Foot Walks Again was written by Craig Shapiro and John Travis, while Peter Laird has released concept designs for a version which he says would have been titled Teenage Mutant Ninja Turtles IV: The Next Mutation.
+Instead, the TV series Ninja Turtles: The Next Mutation was produced from 1997 to 1998, sharing little with the prior concept work beside the subtitle.

+Animated film

-The next theatrical release was a 2007 CGI animated film titled simply TMNT which makes reference to the prior live-action films.
+The next theatrical release is a 2007 CGI animated film titled TMNT which references the prior live-action films.

+Reboot

 After Viacom bought the franchise in 2009, Paramount Pictures produced and released a reboot in 2014.